MateuszJugielewicz/2009scape.github.io-master/site/game_guide/singleplayer.md

 ### Our Multiplayer Promise

-2009scape operates a live server so that players can come together as a community and enjoy the game with eachother.
+MZscape operates a live server so that players can come together as a community and enjoy the game with eachother.
 Should there be any scenario in which we are forced to shut down the live server, we **promise** that all player saves will be released to the public alongside a fresh build of singleplayer.

-We here on the 2009scape staff firmly believe that each player's save is their own individual property, and we will gladly provide anyone's save at their request.
+We here on the MZscape staff firmly believe that each player's save is their own individual property, and we will gladly provide anyone's save at their request.
 Even banned players can ask for their save, and we will happily provide (but we will not import singleplayer saves to the official multiplayer server).

 ### Singleplayer Guide